-Moonlighting is permitted for PGY-3's as long as it is approved by the Program Director.
+Moonlighting outside of the Olive View and affiliated system is permitted for PGY-3's as long as it is approved by the Program Director.
+Moonlighting is permitted with PD permission for PGYS 2's in the second half of the academic year within the UCLA/Olive View system.
 Moonlighting is NOT permitted while residents are on rotations that take call (e.g. Wards, ICU) or for residents on remediation or probation.
 The Residency Review Committee (RRC) requires that residents do not work more than 80 hours in one week, which includes moonlighting hours.
 If this is exceeded, corrective action will be taken.
 Outside activities must not interfere with the resident's performance in the educational process or duties at OVMC.
 Please do not take moonlighting shifts that require you to leave Clinic or Consult Services.
 Prior to starting moonlighting at any location, you must inform the Program Director and obtain permission.